iandexter/databricks-container-services/ubuntu/dbfsfuse/README.md

 # DBFS FUSE Container

-This image shows how to enable the DBFS FUSE mount that mounts DBFS to the local filesystem at `/dbfs`.
+This image shows how to mount [DBFS](https://docs.databricks.com/data/databricks-file-system.html) to the local filesystem as `/dbfs`.